chrizzleybear/Tempera/README.md

 purpose: manager - best for exploring project & group management as well as accumulated time statistics

 # Dependencies and Licensing
-The Effort has been made to create a comprehensive list of all dependencies used in this project.
+Every effort has been made to compile a comprehensive list of all dependencies used in this project.

+The list can be found in the file DEPENDENCIES.md. <br>
+The licensing information for the project is available in the file LICENSE.md.

+This repository is currently licensed under the MIT License.
+Please note that earlier commits in the repository history may not include accurate licensing and dependency information, as the project was initially not intended for public release.
+Some of these earlier commits may also contain dependencies that could potentially conflict with the current licensing of this software.

+If you are using an earlier version of this repository, please ensure that you comply with the licenses of all included dependencies at that point in the history.

-We thank all the developers who have contributed to the open-source projects we have used and hope that we have done justice to their work.
+We would like to extend our gratitude to the developers and contributors of the open-source projects used in this repository.
+We strive to respect and honor their contributions and hope that we have done justice to their work.

-If you find any missing dependencies or licensing information, or if you have any other questions or concerns, please contact us: chris-stief@gmx.de
+If you notice any missing dependencies, incorrect licensing information, or believe we might be violating any license terms, please feel free to reach out to us at: chris-stief@gmx.de.

-The list can be found in the file DEPENDENCIES.md.
-The licensing information for the project can be found in the file LICENSE.md.